Main Office: 20541 Pascal Way Lake Forest, CA 92630

 3. Project timeline and availability: Discuss the contractor’s availability and their estimated timeline for completing your project.

-4. Budgeting and cost estimates: Discuss the residential contractor’s approach to budgeting and cost estimates.
+4. Budgeting and cost estimates: Talk about the contractor’s approach to budgeting and cost estimates.

-5. Communication and updates: Inquire about their communication practices and how they will keep you informed throughout the projects.
+5. Communication and updates: Ask about their communication practices and how they will keep you updated during the project.

 • Evaluating Contractor’s Communication Skills and Professionalism

-A reliable contractor should be attentive, responsive, and able to articulate their ideas and project management approach clearly.
-Evaluate their listening skills and assess whether they understand your vision and objectives.
+A reliable contractor should be attentive, responsive, and clear about their ideas and project management.
+Check their listening skills to see if they understand your vision and goals.

 Checking References